 Garmin makes several noteworthy GPS cycling computers.
 Some of the most popular Garmin GPS cycling computers include the Edge 520 Plus, Edge 530, Edge 830 and Edge 1030.
 Only the Edge 830 and 1030 models have a touchscreen, but all computers come with a color display.
 The display size ranges from 2.3 inches on the Edge 520 Plus up to 3.5 inches on the 1030.

 The battery lasts up to 15 hours on the Edge 520 Plus, and up to 20 hours on the other models.
-Except for the Edge 520 Plus, each computer has a battery saving mode.
+Except for the Edge 520 Plus, each computer has a battery-saving mode.

 All Edge computers have an IPX7 water rating, so you don't have to worry about getting caught in the rain.
 Each model has GPS, GLONASS and Galileo satellite connectivity to precisely find your location.
 You'll also find a barometric altimeter and an accelerometer on each model.
 Bluetooth and ANT+ connectivity is standard, but you'll also get WiFi with the Edge 530, 830 and 1030.

 For your safety, live and group tracking is available on each Garmin Edge computer, along with rider-to-rider messaging and incident detection.
 All Edge computers are compatible with power meters and Garmin Varia lights.
+They also make thoughtful cycling gifts for the sporty person in your life.

 Disclaimer: Heavy Inc. is a participant in the Amazon Services LLC Associates Program and other affiliate advertising programs and may receive a commission if you purchase a product via a link on this page.